CI Integration

 script:

-- pip install pre-commit
+- python -m pip install pre-commit

 - pre-commit run --all-files